Skip to main content

 The Case for Customer Retention

 Customer retention is creating a process to encourage customer loyalty and repeat purchases.
 The goal with customer retention is to reduce the number of patrons that walk away or leave your business in favour of a competitor (customer attrition).
-Ideally, your customer retention strategy should also include tactics that encourage word of mouth referrals and increase long-term customer tenure.
+Ideally, your customer retention strategy should also include tactics that encourage word-of-mouth referrals and increase long-term customer tenure.

 Popular and effective customer retention tactics include offering loyalty incentives, such as:

-• Introducing an “insider’s” membership and rewards program: Offering exclusive discounts, perks or value-added to long term or repeat “VIP” customers.
+• Introducing an “insider’s” membership and rewards program: Offering exclusive discounts, perks or value-added to long-term or repeat “VIP” customers.

-• Formally tracking and acknowledging: your more frequent customers, raving fans and referral sources with a special offer, gift or thank you card.
+• Formally tracking and acknowledging your more frequent customers, raving fans, and referral sources with a special offer, gift, or thank-you card.

-• Utilizing social media and inbound marketing to capture customer emails and contact information: and stay in touch with your customers, reminding them about upcoming promotions and new products they may like, based on their previous purchases.
+• Utilizing social media and inbound marketing to capture customer emails and contact information, and stay in touch with your customers, reminding them about upcoming promotions and new products they may like, based on their previous purchases.

 • Reaching out to clients you haven’t seen in a while: This is your chance to earn back their business with a personal touch.

-• Booking a follow up call or meeting with every client/patient (if your business is service oriented, such as a spa, salon or elective medical service): This gives you a chance to ensure your client/patient is happy, and address any questions or concerns they might have.
+• Booking a follow-up call or meeting with every client/patient (if your business is service-oriented, such as a spa, salon or elective medical service): This gives you a chance to ensure your client/patient is happy, and address any questions or concerns they might have.

-• Making a point of collecting and listening to customer feedback: and using the insights gleaned to continually improve your products, services, and customer experience model.
+• Making a point of collecting and listening to customer feedback, and using the insights gleaned to continually improve your products, services, and customer experience model.

 • Ensuring customers are aware of upcoming sales and promotions: This is also an opportunity to provide them with a gift or coupon.
 It will incentivize them to attend and develop customer loyalty.